Last updated on April 7th, 2022

 2. LOAD CAPACITY:

 This is a key factor to consider for taller photographers while selecting a hiking tripod.
-Because of taller photographers who may often find shorter tripods less comfortable.
-So, make sure to use a tripod that not only high extended but the minimum height as well.
+Because taller photographers may often find shorter tripods less comfortable.
+So, make sure to use a tripod that is not only high extended but the minimum height as well.

 4. FOLDING SIZE

 When shopping for a hiking tripod, folded length is one of the most important considerations.
 How small can your hiking tripod fold up?